LawleyFall2017/230-fall2017/weekly_materials/week9/js5-events.md

 1. In the submit button code, you can check to see which radio button is selected by checking its `.checked` property
 1. The `value` of these radio buttons happens to be a CSS color keyword, so it will be pretty easy to assign the value to the color property of the &lt;legend> element (and CSS color values are not case sensitive, so don't worry about the capitalization).

 When you're done, upload it to banjo.rit.edu, and point to it from your main 230 page.
+It should be completed by 11:59pm on Monday, October 30.

-### Extra Credit (worth 1 full HW)
+### Challenge Yourself!
 Can you do a version of this web app, but with checkboxes?

 Hint: Checkboxes have a `.checked` property.